top of page

 3. Curtailment and Grid Congestion

-The distinction matters for valuation.
+The valuation distinction that matters is this:

 Curtailment type